 Let us assume your monthly basic salary is Rs 40,000 and HRA is Rs 16,000.
 Your monthly rent is Rs 16,000 and annual interest payment on your housing loan is Rs 1.45 lakh.
 In this case, of the total monthly HRA, Rs 12,000 will be tax exempt in your hands.
-Further, you can claim deduction under section 24(b) of the Income-Tax Act, 1961, on the interest payable on your housing loan.
+Further, you can claim Deduction of Interest on Borrowed Capital From House Property income under section 24(b) of the Income-Tax Act, 1961, on the interest payable on your housing loan.

 For claiming HRA exemption, you need to submit copy of the lease agreement or rent receipts.
 For claiming deduction on housing loan interest, you need to submit a copy of the tax certificate issued by the housing finance company.

 While most of us know that we need to pay taxes on short term or long term capital gains, not many are aware of the fact that capital losses, if any, can be balanced off against gains.
 So, for instance, if you have made a long-term capital gain of Rs 15 lakh by selling off your property and long-term capital loss of Rs 3 lakh by selling stocks which are either not listed or are sold off market, the total taxable amount would Rs 12 lakh.